Chef Name: Atul Kochhar

 5) Consistency is very big – you can’t be happy one day and miserable the next.
 I repeat my father’s words: “Be consistent in whatever you want to do.
 Even if you want to be useless, make sure you’re useless everyday.”
 People respect that.

-Chef Atul Kochhar is Chef Patron at Benares Restaurant.
+Chef Atul Kochhar is Chef at Kanishka Restaurant.